shedrack-okunda/se-assignment-day-4-software-project-management-shedrack-okunda/README.md

 Risk Management:

 By outlining the sequence of tasks and their dependencies, a detailed schedule helps identify potential risks and challenges.
 Project managers can develop mitigation strategies for critical tasks that may impact the overall timeline.
-Increased Accountability:

-Assigning specific tasks and deadlines to team members fosters accountability.
-Team members are more likely to take ownership of their responsibilities when they have clear expectations.
-Facilitates Change Management:

-A detailed schedule provides a baseline against which changes can be assessed.
-If changes to the project scope or timeline are proposed, the schedule can help evaluate their impact on the overall project.
-Better Stakeholder Engagement:

-A clear project schedule helps keep stakeholders informed about project timelines and progress, enhancing their engagement and support throughout the project lifecycle.
 How Gantt Charts Assist in Project Scheduling
 Definition:
 A Gantt chart is a visual representation of a project schedule that displays tasks or activities along a timeline.
 It shows the start and end dates of each task, their duration, and their dependencies.